David Leadley is Deputy Pro-Vice-Chancellor for Research, with responsibilities for research infrastructure, ethics and governance.

 I mentor staff applying for Fellowship of the Higher Education Academy.

-David Leadley has worked on the optical and electronic properties of both Group IV and III-V semiconductor heterostructures for some 30 years, using an understanding of the underlying physics to improve material and device performance.
-Currently he is interested in the SiGe based system and particularly using Ge for advanced CMOS and beyond CMOS applications in electronics, photonics, spintronics, photovoltaics and thermoelectrics.
-He has been involved in many collaborative projects and played a major role in setting up and running the European SiNANO Network.
+David Leadley worked on the optical and electronic properties of both Group IV and III-V semiconductor heterostructures for some 35 years, using an understanding of the underlying physics to improve material and device performance.

 Physics of low dimensional semiconductor structures; silicon technology; epitaxial growth; electronic and optical properties of semiconductors; spintronics; thermoelectrics; silicon photonics; SiGe; GaAs; fractional quantum Hall effect; Skyrmions and composite Fermions.

 Click above for selected papers, or see them at the Warwick Archive WRAP